SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 Use the downloaded file to import the asset properties into a DTM application on another tenant.

 {{< c8y-admon-info>}}
-Default properties are not listed under Export asset properties.
+Default properties are not listed under **Export asset properties**.
 See [Default properties](/dtm/default-properties/#characteristics-of-default-properties) to view the list of properties available.
 You can export a maximum of 500 asset properties at a time.
 {{< /c8y-admon-info>}}